killinen/BrakeModule/README.md

   <img src="Pics/DSCIII.PNG?raw=true">
 </p>

 By controlling the charge pump, which is responsible for raising brake pressure in the system (10-15 bar), we can also control the car's braking.
 The charge pump increases brake pressure on both the front and rear axles.
+Below is snippet from DSC manual that explains how the charge pump control the brakes.

 <p align="left">
   <img src="Pics/Charge_pump_operation.png?raw=true">